davidgumberg/prnotes/ibd/coinsview.md

                 throw std::logic_error("FRESH flag misapplied to coin that exists in parent cache");
             }

+            // [ If we have the entry as fresh (our parent doesn't have it /
-            if ((itUs->second.flags & CCoinsCacheEntry::FRESH) && it->second.coin.IsSpent()) {
+            //   knows it's spent) then we can just delete it from ourselves. ] if ((itUs->second.flags & CCoinsCacheEntry::FRESH) && it->second.coin.IsSpent()) {
                 // The grandparent cache does not have an entry, and the coin
                 // has been spent.
 We can just delete it from the parent cache. cachedCoinsUsage -= itUs->second.coin.DynamicMemoryUsage();
                 cacheCoins.erase(itUs);
+            // [
             } else {
                 // A normal modification.
                 cachedCoinsUsage -= itUs->second.coin.DynamicMemoryUsage();
-                if (erase) {
+                // [ Take ownership since the child is going to be destroyed... ] if (erase) {
                     // The `move` call here is purely an optimization; we rely on the
                     // `mapCoins.erase` call in the `for` expression to actually remove